anthropics/anthropic-sdk-ruby/README.md

 The underlying REST API documentation can be found on [docs.anthropic.com](https://docs.anthropic.com/claude/reference/).

 ## Installation
+ℹ️ The `anthropic-sdk-beta` gem name is temporary. @alexrudall will be transitioning the [anthropic gem name](https://github.com/alexrudall/anthropic) to this repository.
+Here's the timeline:
+- Early April, 2025: This library is released under the `anthropic-sdk-beta` gem name.
+We'll be gathering feedback from the community.
+- Late April/early May: Bump the version `1.0`, and transition the `anthropic` gem name to this repository.

 To use this gem, install via Bundler by adding the following to your application's `Gemfile`: